 There are (at least) two ways to maintain complete records for your leads database or CRM tool.
 First, you need to make sure prospects submit all required information at the initial point of capture.
-This means identifying the minimum set of information that comprise a complete record and to set them as mandatory fields on your lead capture forms.
+This means identifying the minimum set of information that comprise a complete record and set them as mandatory fields on your lead capture forms.

 Next is to sift through your existing prospect database and fill out fields containing missing information.
-For a small-enough list, using built-in filtering features in Excel can get the job done, while it might take a little automation or even a third-party data provider to handle missing data in large databases.
+For a small enough list, using built-in filtering features in Excel can get the job done, while it might take a little automation or even a third-party data provider to handle missing data in large databases.

 Step 2: Have a regular update schedule

 No matter how stringent your data collection and storage practices may be, every bit of marketing data has an expiration date.
 Estimates widely vary, but contact data decays at a rate of anywhere between 30% to 70% each year.

 Changes in job title, department, location, contact details, and company attributes are among the most common reasons why data becomes obsolete over time.

 That’s why it pays to follow a regular and thorough database update schedule.
 Data cleanup applications and data enrichment companies help your in-house research activities get records up-to-date on the latest job titles, contact info, and other key details on your leads.